DanBurton/modular-prelude/README.md

     ghci> length $ filter Data.Char.isAlpha $ pack "Hello, world!"

-Warning: apparently doing two "imports" of the same name in the same ghci session may will cause some strange error to occur.
+Warning: apparently doing two "imports" of the same name in the same ghci session may cause some strange error to occur.
 I have no idea what the implications of this are yet, but don't go trying to use this library in mission-critical code until the record system extensions it relies on,